 Cost of Sales.
-Cost of sales as a percentage of net sales increased during the first quarter of 1996 from the same period of 1995.
-Cost of sales are composed of three major items: food and bar costs, labor costs and operating expenses emphasizing quality wood-fired steaks, was implemented in substantially all Darryl's restaurants at the end of the quarter.
+Cost of sales as a percentage of net sales decreased during the second quarter of 1996 from the same period of 1995 and increased during the 1996 year-to-date period from the same period of 1995.
+Cost of sales are composed of three major items: food and bar costs, labor costs and operating expenses.

-Combined food and bar costs as a percentage of net sales increased to 29.2% during the first quarter of 1996 from 28.8% for the same period in 1995.
-The increase was the result of cost increases and inefficiencies caused by the implementation of a new menu in the Darryl's concept during the first quarter.
-The new menu,
+Combined food and bar costs decreased to 29.1% in the second quarter of 1996 from 29.2% for the same period in 1995 primarily due to operational improvements and efficiencies, as well as stable commodity prices during the quarter.
+Year-to-date food and bar costs increased to 29.1% in 1996 from 29.0% in 1995 due in part to cost increases and inefficiencies caused by the implementation of a new menu in the Darryl's concept during the first quarter.
+The new menu, which emphasizes quality wood-fired steaks, was implemented in all Darryl's restaurants by April 1996.